AdrianChen0125/dissertation_sheffield/README.md

 # Analysing Public Perception of Mr. Beast's Controversial Video on YouTube Through Text Mining

+## Abstract
 1. Social media enables direct connections among consumers, influencers, and companies.
 Influencers such as Mr Beast may have a significant impact by increasing awareness about social issues and charity.
 However, some have criticised their actions, accusing them of exploiting those in need or promoting prejudices.
+2. The research found a positive public attitude toward Mr Beast's charity initiatives in Africa.
+However, we also found more negative sentiment in topics discussing saviours and complaints about Mr Beast's behaviour in assisting people.
+From the correlation among topics, there are two leading groups in discussion.
+One is Mr. Beast's behaviour in charity.
+The other is ethical concerns and social-political issues in Africa.
+Compared with previous campaigns, which also utilised portrayal of poverty for fundraising, such as Kony 2012 and Benefit Street, despite the success of these attempts to increase awareness.
+The study emphasises the need to provide accurate representations and find long-term solutions.

 ## Methods
 ![flowchart drawio](https://github.com/user-attachments/assets/e39a5ea1-d6d3-4892-b763-5d6756e0fc01)